GamesMaster: Format and hosts

-Although it featured game reviews, most of the programme was about challenges where game players would compete against one another for the title of "GamesMaster Champion".
+Although it featured game reviews, most of the programme was about challenges where game players would compete as sole competitors and complete a level on a video game or against one another, in which this would either be playing individually against each other, or in a head-to-head contest.
 Contestants who were successful at their challenges were rewarded with the coveted "GamesMaster Golden Joystick" trophy.
 Dominik Diamond usually presented the programme with Sir Patrick Moore appearing in pre-recorded inserts as the 'Games Master'.
 During these challenges, Dominik was joined by a host of commentators.
 These included Derrick Lynch, Kirk Ewing, Julian Rignall, Rik Henderson, Dave Perry, Tim Boone and Neil West amongst others.

 For the third series, Dexter Fletcher became the main presenter; this change was criticised by fans, who saw the new host as over-the-top, and too 'in-your-face'.
 To balance this, the production company dropped all other co-presenters and gave UK games champion Dave Perry a regular co-presenter slot on every episode.
 Fletcher was better known at the time for having played an American character called "Spike" in the ITV drama series Press Gang.